syed-ammar-ali/Realtime-Tracker/README.md

 Geolocation API tracks the user's latitude and longitude and sends it to the backend.
 As users share their location, the map updates in real time, displaying markers for all connected users.
 Markers can be clicked to recenter the map on that user's location.
+🖼️ Screenshot
+Here’s a preview of the application in action:

+Replace the path with the actual file location of your screenshot.

 💻 Technologies Used
 Node.js: JavaScript runtime for server-side development.